Thomserve/GivLocalApp/README.md

-# GivLocalDocs
+# GivLocalApp
-Documentation for the GivLocal app for iOS and Anrdoid
+GivLocal app for iOS and Anrdoid